 If you don’t mind tying up a chunk of money in a security deposit, opting for a secured credit card that offers a high limit is a great credit-building strategy.
 Not only can a high limit make it easier to keep your credit utilization low (potentially boosting your credit score), but it can also be part of your larger savings plan.

-Here we take a look at some of the best secured cards that offer a high limit, considering not only these cards’ maximum limits, but also their cost of ownership, long-term value and included credit-building tools.
+Here, we take a look at some of the best high-limit secured credit cards, considering not only these cards’ maximum limits, but also their cost of ownership, long-term value and included credit-building tools.

 You can put down anywhere from $300 to $5,000 as a refundable deposit and get a matching credit limit.
 Plus, you can pay your deposit online via a checking or savings account or send in a cashier’s check or money order – making it a great option if you don’t have a bank account or if someone else is taking care of the deposit for you.

 - Free monthly credit score report from TransUnion every month

 - Higher minimum deposit

 Who should apply: If you’re looking to build credit and have a little bit of cash to start, this card and its high credit limit should work great.
 Anyone with no credit or low credit will also like this offering.